radarsignalprocessing.com, radarsp.com

 About the Book

 Fundamentals of Radar Signal Processing (FRSP) provides in-depth coverage of fundamental topics in radar signal processing from a digital signal processing perspective.
 The techniques of linear systems, filtering, sampling, and Fourier analysis techniques and interpretations are used throughout to provide a modern and unified tutorial approach.
 The coverage includes a full range of the basic signal processing techniques upon which all radar systems rely, including such topics as target and interference models, matched filtering, waveform design, Doppler processing, parameter estimation, and threshold detection and CFAR.
-In addition, introductions are provided to the advanced topics of synthetic aperture imaging and space-time adaptive array processing.
+In addition, introductions are provided to the advanced topics of tracking, synthetic aperture imaging, and space-time adaptive array processing.

 About the Author